Dexter2099/secure-drone-control/README.md

 # Drone Command & Control System

 A real-time drone telemetry and command interface, modeled after military-grade operations for UAV control.
-Built using modern web technologies and secure communication protocols, this project is designed to simulate tactical drone oversight — ideal for aerospace, defense, or simulation software roles (e.g. Lockheed Martin Australia).
+Built using modern web technologies and secure communication protocols, this project is designed to simulate tactical drone oversight — ideal for aerospace, defense, or simulation software roles.

 ---